 Fundraising events help us raise money and raise the profile of our charity.
 With only one paid member of fundraising staff, volunteer fundraisers make a huge difference to the number of events we can hold and attend, and make a vital contribution.
 Can you help?

-Our media volunteers speak to journalists about their experiences of being a family member or friend who is impacted by someone else’s alcohol or drug use.
-Experiences may include: alcohol, drugs, mental health, stigma, recovery, and bereavement.
+Our storyteller volunteers speak to journalists about their experiences of being a family member or friend who is impacted by someone else’s alcohol or drug use.
+Experiences may include alcohol, drugs, mental health, stigma, recovery, and bereavement.